22nd Guards Brigade: History

-In early February 1943 the brigade was ordered to Tunisia to become part of XXX Corps of the British Eighth Army.
+In early February 1943 the brigade was ordered to Tunisia to become part of XXX Corps of the Eighth Army.
 The brigade's first action in the Tunisian Campaign, which was nearing its end, was during the Battle of the Mareth Line in March.
 The battle, the first for the inexperienced 6th Grenadiers, was disastrous.
-Ordered to attack an objective named Horseshoe Ridge, which was believed to be lightly held, the Grenadiers, supported by a very heavy artillery barrage and advancing with all three companies, suffered 70% casualties, mainly from anti-personnel mines and mortars, but managed to take the ridge, and all three companies fired Very lights to announce the capture of their objective.
-In an attempt to reinforce the forward companies, and aware that his men had suffered very heavy losses in the minefields, the Grenadiers' commanding officer (CO), Lieutenant Colonel Clive, ordered the battalion's Universal Carriers to clear a way through the minefield, thus making it easier to reinforce the forward companies.
-This was a dismal failure, with all the Carriers being destroyed.
-The Germans launched numerous counterattacks, which forced the remnants of the Grenadiers' rifle companies to retreat back through the minefields, sustaining further casualties.
-The Coldstream Guards, in a similar attack, managed to obtain one of the hills but, like the Grenadiers, also suffered heavily and also lost all Carriers.
+Ordered to attack an objective named Horseshoe Ridge, which was believed to be lightly held, the Grenadiers, supported by a very heavy artillery barrage and advancing with all three companies, suffered 70 per cent casualties, mainly from anti-personnel mines and mortars, but managed to take the ridge, and all three companies fired Very lights to announce the capture of their objective.
+To reinforce the forward companies, and aware that his men had suffered severely in the minefields, the Grenadiers' commanding officer (CO), Lieutenant Colonel Clive, ordered the battalion's Universal Carriers to clear a way through the minefield, thus making it easier to reinforce the forward companies but the carriers were destroyed.

+The Germans launched numerous counterattacks, which forced the remnants of the Grenadiers' rifle companies to retreat through the minefields, sustaining further casualties.
+The Coldstream Guards, in a similar attack, managed to obtain one of the hills but, like the Grenadiers, also suffered heavily and also lost their carriers.
 Realising the dire situation faced by his troops, Brigadier Gascoigne ordered both battalions to be withdrawn.
 This was achieved under the cover of darkness with no further loss.
-In the relatively short battle both battalions suffered heavy losses, with the 6th Grenadiers sustaining 279 casualties, including 9 officers and 67 men being killed, 5 officers and 83 men wounded, with a further 5 officers and 104 men taken prisoner.
+In the relatively short battle both battalions suffered severe losses, with the 6th Grenadiers sustaining 279 casualties, including 9 officers and 67 men being killed, 5 officers and 83 men wounded, with a further 5 officers and 104 men taken prisoner.
 The Coldstream suffered 136 casualties.

 View of Monte Camino during the early stages of the first assault by the British X Corps.

-In July 1943 the brigade was attached to the 56th (London) Infantry Division to replace the 168th (London) Infantry Brigade of that division which was temporarily attached to the 50th (Northumbrian) Infantry Division during the Sicilian invasion.
+In July 1943 the brigade was attached to the 56th (London) Infantry Division to replace the 168th (London) Infantry Brigade of that division that was temporarily attached to the 50th (Northumbrian) Infantry Division during the Allied invasion of Sicily.
 With the rest of the 56th Division, the brigade landed at Salerno, the first stage of the Italian Campaign, on 9 September 1943, where they were involved in heavy fighting and sustained heavy losses.
-During the battle 27-year-old Company Sergeant Major Peter Harold Wright of the 3rd Battalion, Coldstream Guards was awarded the Victoria Cross.
+During the battle 27-year-old Company Sergeant Major Peter Wright of the 3rd Battalion, Coldstream Guards was awarded the Victoria Cross.
 The brigade continued to fight in Italy, crossing the Volturno Line in October and in November and December at the Bernhardt Line.
-In early 1944, due to heavy casualties and a lack of Guards replacements, the brigade was eventually sent back to the United Kingdom, where it became a training brigade for the whole Brigade of Guards for the rest of the war.
+In early 1944, due to heavy casualties and a lack of Guards replacements, the brigade was eventually sent back to the United Kingdom, where it became a training brigade for the Brigade of Guards for the rest of the war.